- Address Space Layout Randomization (ASLR)

 Like the UID, but common to every processor in a class.

 A specialized tamper-resistant computer that safeguards and manages digital keys.

 Code that loads XNU, as part of the secure boot chain.
-Depending on the SoC generation, iBoot may be loaded by LLB or directly by the boot ROM.
+Depending on the system on chip (SoC) generation, iBoot may be loaded by the Low-Level Bootloader or directly by the Boot ROM.